bitcoinerlab/descriptors/README.md

 For more information, refer to the following resources:

 - [Guides](https://bitcoinerlab.com/guides): Comprehensive explanations and playgrounds to help you learn how to use the module.
-- [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665): Focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbt`, `finalizePsbt`, `getAddress`, and `getScriptPubKey`.
+- [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665): Focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbtAsInput`, `finalizePsbtInput`, `getAddress`, and `getScriptPubKey`.
 - [Integration tests](https://github.com/bitcoinerlab/descriptors/tree/main/test/integration): Well-commented code examples showcasing the usage of all functions in the module.
 - API Documentation: Auto-generated documentation from the source code, providing detailed information about the library and its methods.
 To generate the API documentation locally, follow these commands: